gh42lb/js8-net/README.md

 ### Downloading pre-built binaries

 note: The software is incorporated in the HRRM suite.
 Tested on raspberry pi, ubuntu/linux mint and windows platforms

-#### Windows

-    • download HRRM_setup.exe installer into your chosen directory
-    • run the installer

 ### Download and run from .py files